Google Ads Budget and Money Trees

-You hear “Google AdWords” and you probably think of digital dollars flying out of your bank account on a daily basis.
-It’s true – AdWords costs real money!
-I recently had someone comment on a YouTube video comparing AdWords Express and regular Adwords asking, “do you have to pay for this?”
+You hear “Google Ads” and you probably think of digital dollars flying out of your bank account on a daily basis.
+It’s true – Google Ads costs real money!
+I recently had someone comment on a YouTube video comparing Google Ads Express (now retired) and regular Google Ads asking, “do you have to pay for this?”

-Sorry to say, but yes, you do have to pay for advertising on the highest traffic website on the planet, but it’s much more pleasant to focus on the unique opportunity AdWords provides you to expand your business.
-Many people, including myself, have utilized AdWords as the main catalyst to grow their business.
-So while I may have joked about a money tree in the YouTube comment above, the truth is that AdWords may actually be the closest thing to a money tree in modern digital marketing!
+Sorry to say, but yes, you do have to pay for advertising on the highest traffic website on the planet, but it’s much more pleasant to focus on the unique opportunity Google Ads provides you to expand your business.
+Many people, including myself, have utilized Google Ads as the main catalyst to grow their business.
+So while I may have joked about a money tree in the YouTube comment above, the truth is that Google Ads may actually be the closest thing to a money tree in modern digital marketing!

-One of the biggest controls you have over your Google AdWords account is being able to fully manage the money that leaves your account on a daily basis, or in other words, your daily budget.
-So let’s discuss some of the key questions about AdWords Budgets.
+One of the biggest controls you have over your Google Ads account is being able to fully manage the money that leaves your account on a daily basis, or in other words, your daily budget.
+So let’s discuss some of the key questions about Google Ads Budgets.
 Check out my video and Q&A below…

-How do you set your budget in AdWords?
+How do you set your budget in Google Ads?
 Daily or Monthly?

 Let’s take Sparkle Cleaning Co. as a fictitious company for an example…

-They may have their AdWords account setup with 3 campaigns…
+They may have their Google Ads account setup with 3 campaigns…

 Residential Cleaning – $40/day